 Adapted from the Department of Home Affairs (2019) Commonwealth Modern Slavery Act 2018 Guidance for Reporting Entities.

-The process of CAF certification addresses modern slavery risk by working with entities at the top of the supply chain because procurers of cleaning services have significant power to determine the working conditions of cleaners, despite not being in an employment relationship with them.
+The process of CAF Building Certification addresses modern slavery risk by working with entities at the top of the supply chain because procurers of cleaning services have significant power to determine the working conditions of cleaners, despite not being in an employment relationship with them.
 CAF’s assessment of labour standards at a building or precinct is centered on identifying dangerous or substandard working conditions and implementing best practice employment practices and supply chain conduct, therefore identifying indicators of modern slavery that may require investigation and remediation.

 Australia’s Modern Slavery Act requires that reporting entities respond to a set of mandatory criteria.
 Organisations that are involved with CAF either through Membership or certification can use this to respond to the mandatory criteria.

 The Commonwealth’s Modern Slavery Act 2018 – Guidance for Reporting Entities recommends collaborating with civil society organisations and multi-stakeholder initiatives that are focused on addressing modern slavery risk as a means to strengthen your response.
 CAF offers our Members comprehensive support and guidance on how to include their involvement with CAF in their Modern Slavery Statements.
 Find out how to become a Member.